 Sexual harassment can involve a person or persons being harassed by members of any sex.
 Although sexual harassment sometimes involves a person in a greater position of authority as the harasser, individuals in positions of lesser or equal authority also can be found responsible for engaging in prohibited harassment.

-- Dating and Relationship Violence: Abuse or violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+- Dating, Relationship, and Domestic Violence: Abuse or violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 This relationship involves physical or emotional intimacy.
 Physical intimacy is characterized by romantic or passionate attachment or sexual activity.

 - The existence of such a relationship shall be determined based on the complainant’s statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.